 Replicated map is suitable for objects, catalogue data, or idempotent calculable data (like HTML pages).

-Replicated map nearly fully implements the java.util.Map interface, but it lacks the methods from java.util.concurrent.ConcurrentMap since there are no atomic guarantees to writes or reads.
+It fully implements the java.util.Map interface, but it lacks the methods from java.util.concurrent.ConcurrentMap since there are no atomic guarantees to writes or reads.

-NOTE: If Replicated Map is used from a dummy client and this dummy client is connected to a lite member, the entry listeners cannot be registered/de-registered.
+NOTE: If replicated map is used from a dummy client and this dummy client is connected to a lite member, the entry listeners cannot be registered/de-registered.